 So, we made our first decision.
 We decided to start by flooding him with speech and language.
 As much as we possibly could.

 Most professionals would tell you that if you have a deaf child you have to either go with Auditory Verbal Therapy, OR you progress with sign language.
 It’s one or the other to them, and if you even so much as blink at the opposite side, you’re dead to them.
 It’s a very harsh divide.
-Regardless, we decided to toe this line because we wanted it all!
+We decided to toe this line… we wanted it all!

 I’ll never forget the first moment of true hope I experienced for Sawyer.
 November 10th of 2019 – it was my birthday.
 Chandler and I, several months before, had purchased tickets to see Wicked at our local theater.
 My thoughts were divided through the entire performance.
 Half of me really enjoyed experiencing this musical with my husband, and the other half of me was grieving what I thought I could never share with my son.
 Music is incredibly meaningful to me, and I want so much to share that with my children.
 The performance ends – as does the entertaining distraction – and my feelings of disappointment and devastation come back in full force.
 A moment later, I turn to exit the aisle and, about 30 feet away, I spot a teenage girl wearing cochlear implants with her mother.
 I grab my husband’s hand and make a beeline in their direction.